 In response to recommendations from CMS and the Centers for Disease Control & Prevention ("CDC"), nursing homes have restricted entry by visitors and non-essential healthcare professionals.
 Therefore, family members and friends of nursing home residents who typically are able to keep a watchful eye over their loved ones may no longer be permitted to visit.

-Ultimately, COVID-19 has resulted in reduced oversight for nursing homes.
-This is worrisome especially since, according to a recent study conducted by the Government Accountability Office, a federal watchdog agency, 82% of nursing homes in the United States were cited for infection prevention and control deficiencies from 2013 to 2017.
+Ultimately, COVID-19 resulted in reduced oversight for nursing homes.
+This is worrisome especially since, according to a study conducted by the Government Accountability Office, a federal watchdog agency, 82% of nursing homes in the United States were cited for infection prevention and control deficiencies from 2013 to 2017.

 Although nursing home oversight is presently compromised, there are still measures you can take to help ensure that a facility is properly caring for a resident and has implemented appropriate infection control measures.